dotnet/machinelearning/docs/code/DataViewRowCursor.md

-   obviously might not be acceptable, if you were to form a mapping from each set, to a different ID of some other acceptable set (each such ID should be different), and then for each such set/ID pairing, create the set created from `Combine` of the items of that set with that ID, and then union of those sets will be acceptable.
+   obviously might not be acceptable, if you were to form a mapping from each set, to a different ID of some other acceptable set (each such ID should be different), and then for each such set/ID pairing, create the set created from `Combine` of the items of that set with that ID, and then the union of those sets will be acceptable.
 (This is useful, for example, if you had something like a join, or a Cartesian product transform, or something like that.)

-6. Moreover, similar to the note about the use of `Fork`, and `Next`, if during the creation of one of those sets describe above, you were to form for each item of that set, a set resulting from multiple applications of `Next`, the union of all those would also be an acceptable set.
+6. Moreover, similar to the note about the use of `Fork`, and `Next`, if during the creation of one of those sets described above, you were to form for each item of that set, a set resulting from multiple applications of `Next`, the union of all those would also be an acceptable set.